qimijoy/prettier-config/README.md

 1. Install package via npm:

 ```
-npm i --save-dev @qimijoy/prettier-config
+npm i -D @qimijoy/prettier-config
 ```

-2. Add the required configuration in Prettier configuration file in your project:
+2. Add the required configuration in `prettier.config.js` (Prettier configuration file) in your project:

 ```
-const primaryConfig = require('@qimijoy/prettier-config/configs/primary');
+import primaryConfig from '@qimijoy/prettier-config/configs/primary.js';

-module.exports = {
+export default {
 	...primaryConfig,
 };
 ```

 ## Adding new configurations
 Put the configurations in the configs folder.
-Each configuration is a CommonJS module that exports an object. https://prettier.io/docs/en/configuration.html#sharing-configurations
+Each configuration is a ES-module that exports an object. https://prettier.io/docs/en/configuration.html#sharing-configurations